To receive additional information about this program and speak with a member of our team, complete the form.

 *In the Autism Studies Option the Action Research Capstone may be replaced by Autism Capstone which is only offered during Trimester terms.

 **In the Special Education Option, the Action Research Capstone course may be replaced by an internship (Internship in Teaching Students with Moderate Disabilities).

 Paperwork and fees for admission are submitted to UMass Lowell Graduate Admissions.

 There are specific requirements for admission to the (non-licensure) M.Ed. and the Ed.S. in Curriculum and Instruction listed below.
 Once the completed admission cover sheet and fee are submitted, the other required materials may be sent to Graduate Admissions individually and will be accumulated in the candidate's admission file until it is complete.
-Graduate School of Education Faculty do not review the file until it is complete; review takes about two to three weeks if materials are received during the regular semester.
+College of Education Faculty do not review the file until it is complete; review takes about two to three weeks if materials are received during the regular semester.

 See the program of study sheet for Autism Option for admission alternative for candidates to this option who do not hold their initial or preliminary teacher license and/or who are not currently teaching in a public school.